 Boating is a great way to pass the time, get outdoors, and soak in what America’s lakes and waterways have to offer.
-However, given the current worldwide health pandemic, many boaters are unsure of the rules, restrictions, and regulations that are currently in place when it comes to using boating access areas, and getting out on the water in their state.
+However, during a worldwide health pandemic (like we experienced during COVID-19), many boaters can be unsure of the rules, restrictions, and regulations that apply when using boating access areas and getting out on the water in their state.

-• Before you head out, check for boating access restrictions that may be in effect, and don’t try to use boat launches or access areas that are closed to the public.
-You may get a fine.
+- Before you head out, check for boating access restrictions that may be in effect.
+Don’t try to use boat launches or access areas that are closed to the public.

-• Only go boating with your immediate household – those who you’ve been in isolation with throughout the pandemic unless your state regulations permit otherwise.
-Although it may seem like a nice gesture to invite your friends and extended family, it’s not worth the risk.
+- Only go boating with your immediate household — those with whom you’ve been in isolation throughout the pandemic unless your state regulations permit otherwise.

-• Wash your hands often, and keep hand sanitizer onboard your boat to prevent any spread of germs.
-And don’t touch your face.
+- Wash your hands often, keep hand sanitizer onboard your boat to prevent the spread of germs, and don’t touch your face.

-• Operate with extra caution – even though boat traffic may be a bit lighter than usual, that doesn’t mean that accidents can’t happen.
-If you’re involved in a boating-related emergency, you’re not only at risk of injury from the accident, you’re also putting yourself at a higher risk of exposure to others, not to mention the font-line health workers who may need to be on the scene.
-Stay safe out there.
+- Operate your boat with extra caution.
+Even though boat traffic may be a bit lighter than usual, that doesn’t mean that accidents can’t happen.
+If you’re involved in a boating-related emergency, you’re not only at risk of injury from the accident but also at a higher risk of exposure to others, including font-line health workers who may need to be on the scene.

-• Stay local.
-Now is not the time to explore new areas of your state by way of boat.
+- Stay local.
+Now is not the time to explore new areas of your state by boat.
 Keep to areas you’re familiar with.
-This will increase your safety, and reduce the risk of getting lost or being involved in other boating-related emergencies.
+This will increase your safety and reduce the risk of getting lost or being involved in other boating-related emergencies.

-• Get certified.
-Boater Education Courses are still available online, so be sure that you’re properly certified to operate a boat within your state before you head out.
+- Get certified.
+Boater education courses are available online, so be sure you’re properly certified to operate a boat within your state before heading out.

 Alabama

-Most of Alabama’s state parks, recreation areas, and public boating access areas remain open.
-Boaters should remember that physical distancing should be practiced in public areas.
-Additionally, in recent weeks, the number of COVID-19 cases has been increasing significantly in that state.
-Boaters should keep this in mind when in public spaces, including boating access areas, docks, and marinas.
+Most of Alabama’s state parks, recreation areas, and public boating access areas remained open.
+Boaters were asked to remember that physical distancing should be practiced in public areas, including boating access areas, docks, and marinas.

 Alaska